rezaAmiri123/microservice/README.md

 handling default environment variables for service
 #### pkg/
 handling all common pakeges for services
+#### deploy/infrastructure/
+handling Tereform based on AWS for infrastructure layer
+#### deploy/application/
+handling Tereform based on AWS for application layer

 ### To run project with Docker Compose
 ```bash